hmxmilohax/rock-band-3-deluxe/readme.md

 ***NOTE: Do NOT touch the contents of your vanilla game if you dumped it to your HDD, Rock Band 3 Deluxe installs as a PS3 game update and installs in its own separate folder, shown below.***

-First, you will need the **latest update of Rock Band 3** installed on your system.
+First, you will need the **latest update for Rock Band 3** installed on your system.
 You can check for updates by inserting your disc, pressing `Triangle`, and selecting `Check for Update`.
 Update to version `1.05` if it asks you.

 Then, if you set up the repo, navigate to `user_scripts` and **run `build_ps3.py`**.